-During surveys each Bald Eagle and rare species was recorded in addition to the bird's flight path, flight direction, approximate flight altitude (lowest and highest flight altitude), whether it flew within the proposed project area, and the distance to each bird from the observer.
-Technicians used landmarks as reference when measuring distance to birds and flight altitude (Fig. 2).
+During surveys each Bald Eagle (for species specific surveys), raptor, large bird, and sensitive status species was recorded in addition to the bird's flight path, flight direction, approximate flight altitude (lowest and highest flight altitude), whether it flew within the proposed project area, and the distance to each bird from the observer.
+Technicians used landmarks as reference when measuring distance to birds and flight altitude (Fig. 3).
 Technicians also recorded the behavior and habitat use of each bird.
 Behavior categories were as follows: perched (PE), soaring (SO), flapping (FL), flushed (FH), circle soaring (CS), hunting (HU), gliding (GL), and other (OT, noted in comments).
 Any comments or unusual observations were also noted.
 Weather data were collected in concert with large bird surveys; specifically, temperature, wind speed, wind direction, and cloud cover.
 The date, start, and end time of observation period, species or best possible identification, number of individuals, sex and age class, distance from plot center when first observed, closest distance, height above ground, activity, and habitat(s) were recorded.

-Figure 2.
-In the winter and spring of 2012 observers surveyed the viewshed for Bald Eagles from the viewing stations in the Cross Winds Project Area.
+Figure 3.
+In 2012 observers surveyed the viewshed for large birds from the viewing stations in the Cross Winds Project Area.